johnalison/obsidian-notes/Journal/6 January 2025 Monday.md

  - Synchrotron radiation:  losses small.
  - frequency 400 MHz ?
  - Bremming: strength vs chemical species ?
 Z
- - 1/m^4
  - Why plastic is not good as plastic ?
- - Thickness of ECAL: charge on teh nucleus
+ - Thickness of ECAL: charge on the nucleus
  - Why sqrt in S/sqrt(B) ?
- - What happens to 3 DoF of the HIggs
+ - What happens to 3 DoF of the Higgs
  - Why Higgs (v+h)^4 ??
  - How do you get anti-quarks at the LHC?
 PDFs
  - E=mγ
  - Br(W->enu) ?
  - SC di-pole magnets
  - How to focus the beams.
- - Higgs potential
+ - Higgs potential factorization

 # Gym / Steamroom
 - core / 50' zone 2